4 Questions to Ask at Open for Inspections

 Why are the owners selling?

-Asking why the owners are selling the home could help you when you're negotiating.
-For example, if they've already purchased another house, chances are they would like to sell their old one quickly.
+Asking why the owners are selling the home could help you when you are negotiating.
+For example, if they have already purchased another house, chances are they would like to sell their old one quickly.

 You could also ask how long the property has been on the market and if there have been any price reductions.
 If the home has been listed for a while, you might have the opportunity to submit a lower offer to the owner.